Light Nuclei Production in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 5-200 GeV from JAM model: RESULTS

 \section{RESULTS}

-In this section, we will present the transverse momentum spectra, $dN/dy$ and yield ratios in Au+Au collisions at \sNN\ = 5, 7.7, 11.5, 14.5, 19.6, 27, 39, 54.4, 62.4, and 200 GeV from JAM model.
-The impact parameter is set to be 3 $fm$.
+In this section, we present the transverse momentum spectra, $dN/dy$ and yield ratios in most central Au+Au collisions at \sNN\ = 5, 7.7, 11.5, 14.5, 19.6, 27, 39, 54.4, 62.4 and 200 GeV from JAM model.
+The minimum bias collisions were chosen and the impact parameter is set to be less than 3 $fm$.